Deciphering the explosion mechanism of Type-Ia SNe using their remnants I: general properties and a case study on

 \subsection{Physical implication and caveats}

-In Section~\ref{subsec:l0_ratio}, we show that amongst the different SNR models used in this work, the Si and Fe dominated substructure sizes in Tycho's SNR are the most consistent with those in the DDCO model.
+In section~\ref{subsec:l0_ratio}, we show that amongst the different SNR models used in this work, the Si and Fe dominated substructure sizes in Tycho's SNR are the most consistent with those in the DDCO model.
 The substructure size ratio disparity between the near-$\mathrm{M_{ch}}$ and the sub-$\mathrm{M_{ch}}$ SNR models arises from the lack of IGEs in the outer layers of the latter.
 The fact that Tycho's SNR is found to behave like our sub-$\mathrm{M_{ch}}$ models in this regard implies that SN ejecta remain somewhat stratified, at least in some Type-Ia SNRs.
 This has been shown to be the case for several Type-Ia SNe, by deriving the abundance profiles of SN nucleosynthesis products in the ejecta using spectral analysis \citep{Stehle+2005MNRAS,Mazzali+2008MNRAS,Tanaka+2011MNRAS,Sasdelli+2014MNRAS,Ashall+2016MNRAS,Aouad+2022MNRAS}.
-Our work thus adds a new line of evidence to this idea.
+Our work thus adds an independent, morphological line of evidence supporting this picture.

-But this raises an important question: what if the disparity between the near-$\mathrm{M_{ch}}$ and the sub-$\mathrm{M_{ch}}$ SNR models in this work arises simply because the near-$\mathrm{M_{ch}}$ SN models used here overpredict the amount of mixing in the SN ejecta?
-Given that 1D models often produce results comparable to observed Type-Ia SNe and SNRs \citep{Badenes+2006ApJ,MR+2018ApJ} despite not accounting for turbulent mixing, and predict the level of abundance stratification observed in Type-Ia SNe better than multidimensional models (see previous paragraph), this appears to be an avenue worth exploring.